 Delivering real value to consumers requires airlines to provide travelers with the mobile-optimized sites, sophisticated search options and deep inventory selection they’ve come to expect from OTAs and MSEs, and by offering them tools, features and offers exclusive to the direct booking experience.
 In addition, it requires airlines to earn travelers’ direct clicks by boosting their investment in online search across all of the languages and markets they serve.

 Online search can act as a significant, low-cost distribution channel for airlines if they leverage the right tools.
 “Performance marketing” solutions can help carriers of all sizes to increase their online footprint – laying the groundwork for measurable increases in search-driven customer acquisition and conversions.
-A SaaS product from EveryMundo, for example, enables carriers to create and disseminate many thousands of high-performance webpages (that adhere to SEO best practices) for every destination and route that an airline flies – in every language that its customers speak.
+A SaaS product from EveryMundo, for example, enables carriers to create and disseminate many thousands of high-performance webpages (that adhere to SEO best practices for airlines) for every destination and route that an airline flies – in every language that its customers speak.

 Performance marketing can also help airlines “productize” their flight inventories for online search and create more touchpoints for acquiring customer data.
 Armed with that data, airlines can execute better remarketing and deploy more personalized campaigns to convert customers via the direct channel.
 EveryMundo helped one carrier to increase new customer acquisition by more than 500%.